-Project period: The activity must be completed within a period of 1 year.
+Project period: The activity must be completed within a period of 1-2 years.

-Duration of activity: Teacher exchanges can be from 1 week (5 working days and 2 travel days) up to 1 year.
+Duration of activity: Teacher exchanges can range from 5 days (at least 3 working days and 2 travel days) up to 2 years.

-C. Class exchange
+Class exchange

 Class exchanges involve groups of pupils or classes, from at least two participating Nordplus countries wishing to collaborate on a joint theme within the objectives of the Nordplus programme.
+The project may involve upper secondary students wishing to stay on longer and take part in theoretical studies and/or work placement.

-Grants can be awarded for a maximum of 30 pupils per country and a maximum of two accompanying teachers per 10 pupils.
+Grants can be awarded for a maximum of 30 pupils per school and a maximum of two accompanying teachers per 10 pupils. >10 pupils grants will be allocated to two accompanying teachers.
 The common theme must be of a pedagogical nature and linked to curricula.
 All participating partners are expected to benefit and to gain from the cooperation.